Learn Java Easy. Chapter 3 Exercises

 System.out.println("The amount in euros is: " + euros);

 Exercise 3.
-Create four double variables and name them a, b, c, and d.
-The program should ask to input the data for each variable from the keyboard.
-Then, the program will multiply a by b, divide the result by c, and add d to all of it.
-The result should be displayed in the console.
+Create four variables of type double and name them a, b, c, and d.
+The program should ask us to input the data for each variable.
+Then, the program will multiply a by b, divide the result by c, and add d to the whole result.
+The result must be displayed on the console.

 Solution: